Name: Paul Hodges | Age: 30 | Occupation: Telecoms Engineer

 Current bike?
 Honda XRV 750 Africa Twin – bought it in Germany and rode it to the Sahara Desert at the end of last year.

 Dream bike?
 It was the Kawasaki ZX10R, I sold it as I was leaving London to travel the world for a year.
-Now, for me its less about the dream bike, but more where a bike can take you.
+Now, for me its less about the dream bike, but more about where a bike can take you.

 Most expensive motorcycle accessory ever bought?
 Arlen Ness full leathers – £600